ember-cli-deploy/ember-cli-deploy/docs/v0.6.x/pipeline-hooks.md

 * willDeploy
 * willBuild, build, didBuild,
 * willPrepare, prepare, didPrepare,
+* fetchInitialRevisions,
 * willUpload, upload, didUpload,
-* willActivate, activate, didActivate, (only if --activate flag is passed)
+* willActivate, activate, fetchRevisions, didActivate, [1]
-* didDeploy,
+* fetchRevisions [2]
 * teardown

+[1] only if --activate flag is passed
+[2] only if --activate flag is not passed
 ```

 #### Detailed description:

 ```
-configure: ---> Runs before anything happens
+configure: ---> Validate configuration and set defaults

 setup: -------> The first hook for every command